How to Perfectly Trim and Shape Your Eyebrows At Home

 Then, move to the section from your arch to the outer end of your eyebrow.
 These hairs grow downward, so sometimes it will be easier to brush these down than up to see which hairs are too long.
 Some people have faster growing eyebrow hairs and will need to trim more often.
 If yours are shorter and more subdued, don't overcompensate and trim too much.
 That's when brows start to look patchy.

 You know how hard it is to color perfectly inside the lines?
 Well, our eyebrow hairs just can't seem to grow inside the lines, either.
 There are always some strays that need plucking, despite our personal aversion to yanking the little suckers out, cold turkey.
 When plucking, pluck each hair in the direction of hair growth, while holding skin a little taut to minimize the pain.

 Some professionals recommend massaging the area with face oil beforehand or plucking after a hot shower (both practices help ready the hair follicles) if you think plucking should be listed as a top-notch form of self-induced torture.
 Just get rid of any anomalies that lay outside your eyebrow.
 Common problem areas are usually below the arch, between the eyes, and at the outer end.

 Put on the finishing touches.

-When it comes to shaping up your eyebrows, it’s all about enhancing your natural shape, not fighting it.
-We can’t help it if we just wish our natural brows were a tiny bit more perfect, right?
-If you’ve fallen victim to the woes of past over-plucking, invest in a top-notch serum, such neuBROW Brow Enhancing Serum, before embarking on this brow-power journey.
+When it comes to shaping up your eyebrows, it's all about enhancing your natural shape, not fighting it.
+If you've fallen victim to the woes of past over-plucking, invest in a top-notch serum, like this cult-fave Amazon pick, before embarking on this brow-power journey.